tarunnewton/Deep-Scalable-Recommender-Systems-AWS/TensorFlow/README.md

 ### Launch an EC2 instance from AWS Marketplace

 Start an EC2 GPU-based instance from AWS marketplace.
-We select a pre installed Tensorflow, python, instance from the community AMI's by searching for tensorflow.
+We select an instance with pre-installed Tensorflow, python packages from the community AMI's by searching for tensorflow.
 This procedure also skips the customization of the instance to handle TensorFlow.

 We chose 'Deep Learning AMI (Ubuntu) Version 19.0 - ami-00fc7481b84be120b' AMI from [here](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard:).
 This AMI has latest deep learning frameworks pre-installed: MXNet, TensorFlow, PyTorch, Keras, Chainer, Caffe/2, Theano & CNTK, configured with NVIDIA CUDA, cuDNN, NCCL & Intel MKL-DNN and is currently available in the us-east-1 region (N.Virginia in AWS Console).